jzhng123/Machine-Learning-Pipeline-Project/README.md

 * Online Database
  For the security of the data and for better performance when data size scales up, it is an excellent choice to make our database online.
 It also makes it easy to do the online prediction service.
 We created our online database using Google Cloud BigQuery service.

+# Future sprint iterations
+The future work will be focused on the following value added features.
+* Makes the email subscription service work so user can get update from us.
+* The improvement on the machine learning algorithm.
+* Automatically gather the data and update the database everyday.
+Rerun the model every 2 or 3 days to generate updated model.
+* Write a more robust web crawler that can support any website.

 # Running the application
 * In your environment, run server.py file and go to the link showed up, and Our main page will show up.

 * Click on “Start to Explore!”, It will bring you to a page that shows links to different random online news articles’ prediction page.
 Please note that articles are randomly chosen.
 Therefore, each time you refresh the page, articles links will be different

-* Click on any “Go Predict!” buttons on the page to predict the popularity of the article.
+* You can paste any web link of mashable articles to the prediction field.
+Our application will do web crawling for you and predict the popularity.
+Alternatively, you can click on any “Go Predict!” buttons on the page to predict the popularity of the article.
 It will take you to the prediction service page of the article.
 Click on “See Result” button to see the prediction result.
 Please note that the predictive model is running in the background so it may take a couple of seconds for the page to be ready to show the prediction result.